AI Glossary

 Keeping track of different versions of AI models throughout their lifecycle.
 Versioning is important for managing changes, rolling back to previous versions if needed, and ensuring reproducibility of AI systems.

-Multi-Agent System
+Multi-Agent System (MAS)

 Multi-Modal AI